qlepa/mail-companion/src/assets/content/meta-prompt.md

 <objective>
 Your task is to evaluate the closeness of email communication and prepare responses with the same or specified tone of evaluation.
-In your first response to our communication, always include an evaluation of the provided message at the beginning.
-Always precede the evaluation with the label "Estimated rating:".
+Always return response in JSON format with following structure:
+{
+  "estimatedRating": number, // value from 1 to 6
+  "mail": string // response mail content
+}

-Example of a first response:
+Example of a response:

-"Estimated rating: 1
+{
+  "estimatedRating": 1,
-Dear Sir, thank you very much for your message.
+  "mail": "Dear Sir, thank you very much for your message.
 Everything is clear.
 Best regards."
+}
 </objective>